JDACS4C-IMPROVE/docs/content/quickstart-hpo-experiment.rst

     export CX_INDPB=0.5
     export TOURNSIZE=4

     # Add any additional settings needed for your system.
-General settings and system settings need to be set by user, while GA settings don't need to be changed.
+General settings and system settings need to be set by the user, while GA settings don't need to be changed.
     # Default settings for lambda and polaris are given here.

     # If you have write access to the shared filesystem on your computation system (such as /lambda_stor),